zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

     }

-If you don't want to use the custom element's FCQN, but rather a short name, as of Zend Framework 2.1 you can do so by adding them to the ``Zend\Form\FormElementManager`` plugin manager by utilising the ``getFormElementConfig`` function.
+If you don't want to use the custom element's FQCN, but rather a short name, as of Zend Framework 2.1 you can do so by adding them to the ``Zend\Form\FormElementManager`` plugin manager by utilising the ``getFormElementConfig`` function.

 .. warning::